ukcoderj/Orleans-3.6.2-LoadTest/README.md

 1. Open in Visual Studio (2022)
 2. In `LoadTest.Silo.Console`, Fill in `appsettings.json` or `secrets.json` from `example-secrets.json`.
 Don't copy over the comments!

 3. In the Azure Portal (or PowerShell), create a Storage Account for the cluster.
-In that, add a table called 'OrleansSiloInstances'.
+In that, add a table called `OrleansSiloInstances`.
 Generate + copy a SAS token and note the storage account name for putting into the settings.

 4. In the Azure Portal (or PowerShell), create at least 1 Storage Account for saving grain data.
 For each one, note the storage account name, generate a SAS token and copy the info into the settings.